Parkinson Disease and Dementia

-Parkinson disease is a movement disorder that can cause your muscles to tighten and become rigid, making it difficult to walk and engage in daily activities.
-People with Parkinson’s disease also experience tremors and may ultimately develop cognitive problems, including memory loss and dementia.
+Parkinson disease is a movement disorder.
+It can cause the muscles to tighten and become rigid This makes it hard to walk and do other daily activities.
+People with Parkinson’s disease also have tremors and may develop cognitive problems, including memory loss and dementia.

-Parkinson disease is most common in people who are older than 50; the average age at which it occurs is 60.
+Parkinson disease is most common in people who are older than 50.
+The average age at which it occurs is 60.
 But some younger people may also get Parkinson disease.
 When it affects someone younger than age 50, it's called early-onset Parkinson disease.
-You may be more likely to develop early-onset Parkinson disease if someone in your family has it.
+You may be more likely to get early-onset Parkinson disease if someone in your family has it.
 The older you are, the greater your risk of developing Parkinson disease.
 It's also much more common in men than in women.

 Parkinson disease is a chronic and progressive disease.
-That means that it's a disease that doesn't go away and continues to get worse over time.
+It doesn't go away and continues to get worse over time.

 What causes Parkinson disease?